dixonge/Vagabondians-grav/pages/03.blog/love-your-enemas/post.md

 I lasted almost five, and somewhere between the laxative pills, the suppositories and the enema it was just enough.

-In the end !a!) it was fairly painful, but at least things were moving.
+In the end (ha!) it was fairly painful, but at least things were moving.
 It took about thirty minutes before I became confident that I was out of the danger zone and would not, in fact, die.
 And then I peed for the first time in a long time and that was also quite a relief!
 I was exhausted but way more excited about basic bodily functions than normal.
 I still am.

 So, what are the lessons?
 There ought to be several things learned here, it seems, but I'm not sure what they all are yet.
 Here are my thoughts so far.